Goodman-lab/IR.Cai/README.md

 Scripts to reproduce the SCC plots from the paper are also available [on GitHub](https://github.com/Goodman-lab/SCC).

+Separately, all code and data necessary to reproduce the DP4* results from the paper may also be found [on GitHub](https://github.com/Goodman-lab/DP4-star)

 ## Contact

 For any questions or issues, please contact Jonathan Goodman at jmg11@cam.ac.uk.